 Think of varietal honey (also known as monofloral honey) as honey from the nectar of a single plant variety.
 Artisanal honey exemplifies the adage, “Variety is the spice of life.”

-On the varietal side, we work with a few incredibly experienced beekeepers from a number of regions including the Maryland’s Eastern Shore the to offer an exceptional collection of honey.
+On the varietal side, we work with a few incredibly experienced beekeepers from a number of regions including Maryland’s Eastern Shore all the way to California to offer an exceptional collection of raw and delicious varietal honey.

 Artisanal honeys result from a mix of nectars from multiple flowers and trees in a location.
 When honey is created from a large variety of flowers, it is generally labeled “wildflower honey”.
 However, the USDA has established standards only for honey quality, not for labeling.

 The variety of plant material on our farm produces one-of-a-kind, artisanal honey.

 To make distinctive artisanal honey we farm for bees.
 For example, we’ve planted nearly 1,000 lavender plants and we’ve covered over 40 acres of land with a variety of wildflowers specifically planted for the bees.
 This year we planted a mix of clover in two large fields that worked to feed the bees (and the deer) quite well.
 We’ve timed these plantings in a way that our farm is producing nectar for the bees from early spring until late fall.

 - Bee balm